Ciro Immobile: Borussia Dortmund

-On 2 June 2014 Bundesliga club Borussia Dortmund announced the signing of Immobile, despite the co-ownership agreement between Torino and Juventus not being resolved.
+On 2 June 2014, Bundesliga club Borussia Dortmund announced the signing of Immobile, despite the co-ownership agreement between Torino and Juventus not being resolved.
 Urbano Cairo, the president of Torino, accused Juventus and Dortmund of violating FIFA regulation regarding transfer on 10 May 2014, which FIGC also states that such transfers must have mutual consent of the co-owners.
 Cairo also wanted to keep Immobile for at least a season for sports and for profit.
 On 18 June 2014, Juventus sold the remaining 50% registration rights of Immobile to Torino for €8.035 million.
 Torino later revealed in its financial filing, that the transfer fee to the German side was €17.955 million.
-On 13 August 2014, Immobile made his official debut for Dortmund as a striker in the starting line up for the 2014 DFL-Supercup against Bayern Munich.
-The match ended in Borussia lifting the cup by the score of 2–0.
+On 13 August, Immobile made his Dortmund debut, starting in the 2014 DFL-Supercup against Bayern Munich, with Dortmund winning 2–0.

 Immobile made his Bundesliga debut on 23 August in the opening match of Dortmund's 2014–15 Bundesliga campaign which saw them lose 2–0 to Bayer Leverkusen at home.
-On 16 September 2014, Immobile scored his first goal for the club, opening a 2–0 home win over Arsenal in the group stages of the Champions League.
+On 16 September, Immobile scored his first goal for the club, opening a 2–0 home win over Arsenal in the group stages of the Champions League.

 He scored four goals in six Champions League matches, in a 3–0 away win over Anderlecht, in a 4–1 home win over Galatasaray and in a 1–1 home draw vs Anderlecht, with Borussia qualifying as first from the group.
 On 17 December 2014, Immobile assisted the first goal and scored the second on a 2–2 home draw with Wolfsburg.